EatenBaguette/itp/scratch/README.md

 <br>

+###collection###
+1. if touch orange, collect it.
+  - create a counter.
+  - hide the orange.
+2. if hit by bear, drop oranges.
+  - using the counter to track how many oranges, create clone at or maybe move to positon of fox
+  - within fox, track the postion, send to each of the oranges?

-if go near cave, scared by bear collect berries, make sound if collect berries. if go close to bear, drop berries?
+if go near cave, scared by bear?
+No, bear is deeper in cave. collect berries, make sound if collect berries. if go close to bear, drop berries?